lokesh0408/Tenant_System/README.md

-# WeframeTech Backend Hiring Task - Event Booking System
+# Event Booking System

-This is a multi-tenant event booking backend built with Payload CMS and a Neon Postgres database, as part of the WeframeTech recruitment process.
+This is a multi-tenant event booking backend built with Payload CMS and a Neon Postgres database.

 ## Architecture Overview